 "The Myanmar government's hardened positions are by far the greatest obstacle," Darusman told reporters.

 "Its continued denials, its attempts to shield itself under the cover of national sovereignty, and its dismissal of 444 pages of details about the facts and circumstances of recent human rights violations that point to the most serious crimes under international law" underscores the need for international action, he said.

-Myanmar has rejected the U.N. fact-finding report, issued in September, and other well-documented accounts of the carnage and set up its own commission to look into the crisis, but Darusman said “accountability cannot be expected from the national processes."
+Myanmar has rejected the U.N. fact-finding report, issued in late August, and other well-documented accounts of the carnage and set up its own commission to look into the crisis, but Darusman said “accountability cannot be expected from the national processes."

 Myanmar’s claim that it wants to repatriate Rohingya from Bangladesh are untenable, he said.

 "Remaining Rohingya in Rakhine state are at grave risk," Darusman said, and any repatriation under current conditions would be "tantamount to condemning them to life as subhumans and further mass killing."

 Yanghee Lee, the U.N. special investigator on human rights in Myanmar, said Aung San Suu Kyi, the Nobel Peace Prize laureate and de facto leader of the country, "is in total denial" about the brutal military campaign of rape, murder and torture of Rohingya.

 "Right now, it's like an apartheid situation where Rohingyas still living in Myanmar ... have no freedom of movement," Lee said.
 "The camps, the shelters, the model villages that are being built, it's more of a cementing of total segregation or separation from the Rakhine ethnic community."